-We develop early economic model to evaluate cost-effectiveness of a drug while it is still in the initial stages of clinical trials, usually in the pre- or early Phase III stage.
-Developing an early economic model can be particularly useful for pharmaceutical companies as it:
+We develop economic model to evaluate cost-effectiveness of a drug or medical devices.
+Developing an economic model can be particularly useful for pharmaceutical and medical device companies as it:

 We support pharmaceutical companies and midsize and large consultancies at different steps of an health technology assessment (HTA) submission.
 This may include developing a de novo model in Excel, conducting sensitivity analysis, assisting with writing economic sections of the value dossier or preparing references in EndNote™.

 We also provide independent review services (see below) for a model developed externally to minimise the risk of errors.